Q. Why should I hire an Immigration Consultant?

 Q. What are my benefits as a permanent resident of Canada?

-same rights and privileges (i.e. free health care, free elementary and secondary
+same rights and privileges (i.e. free health care, free elementary and

 education, etc.) with three (3) exceptions: